 Much of their behaviour will result in their partner feeling invisible in the relationship, and one of the many strange ways they do this is to walk in front of their significant other when they are in public.

-They are basically saying they are willing to do anything for their significant other, even if it means travelling to the ends of the earth.
+They are basically saying they are willing to do anything for their significant other, even if it means traveling to the ends of the earth.

 Psychologists from the University of Kent carried out a study and discovered that narcissists are most likely to have an obsession with conspiracy theories.